The best phones and tablets for

 For everyone from first-time users to more tech-savvy young people, we’ve got some great options that can be tailored to their needs – backed up by advice to keep them safe.
 We’ll help parents, guardians and children with what can seem a daunting challenge – picking the right phone or tablet.

 For advice and guidance on your child’s online life and how to have meaningful conversations at home about phone and internet use, we recommend our Digital Parenting Magazine

-With a basic camera, FM radio and long battery life, the Mobiwire Ayasha makes a perfect first phone.
+Your kids won’t remember the Nokia 3310 from the first time round – but with a basic camera, FM radio and long battery life, it makes a perfect starter phone.
 And the sharp screen and traditional keypad mean it's a simple, reliable way to stay in touch.

 Keep tabs on them

 Samsung’s Galaxy Tab A (2016, 10.1) comes with Kids Mode 4.0 – a brilliant way to manage the content children can view, and set time limits.
 It makes sure your little explorers don’t go places they shouldn’t online.
 A compact, stylish and super-high resolution tablet, it’s ideal for sharing with the whole family.